Confederate States of America: Diplomacy

-International diplomacy

-Once war with the United States began, the Confederacy pinned its hopes for survival on military intervention by Great Britain and/or France.
+Once war with the United States began, the Confederacy pinned its hopes for survival on military intervention by the UK or France.
 The Confederate government sent James M. Mason to London and John Slidell to Paris.
-On their way to Europe in 1861, the U.S. Navy intercepted their ship, the Trent, and forcibly took them to Boston, an international episode known as the Trent Affair.
-The diplomats were eventually released and continued their voyage to Europe.
-However, their mission was unsuccessful; historians give them low marks for their poor diplomacy.
+On their way in 1861, the U.S. Navy intercepted their ship, the Trent, and took them to Boston, an international episode known as the Trent Affair.
+The diplomats were eventually released and continued their voyage.
+However, their mission was unsuccessful; historians judge their diplomacy as poor.
 Neither secured diplomatic recognition for the Confederacy, much less military assistance.

 The Confederates who had believed that "cotton is king", that is, that Britain had to support the Confederacy to obtain cotton, proved mistaken.
-The British had stocks to last over a year and had been developing alternative sources of cotton, most notably India and Egypt.
-Britain had so much cotton that it was exporting some to France.
-England was not about to go to war with the U.S. to acquire more cotton at the risk of losing the large quantities of food imported from the North.

-Aside from the purely economic questions, there was also the clamorous ethical debate.
-Great Britain took pride in being a leader in ending the transatlantic enslavement of Africans; phasing the practice out within its empire starting in 1833, and deploying the Royal Navy to patrol the waters of the middle passage to prevent additional slave ships from reaching the Western Hemisphere.
-Confederate diplomats found little support for American slavery, cotton trade or not.
-A series of slave narratives about American slavery was being published in London.
-It was in London that the first World Anti-Slavery Convention had been held in 1840; it was followed by regular smaller conferences.
-A string of eloquent and sometimes well-educated Negro abolitionist speakers crisscrossed not just England but Scotland and Ireland as well.
-In addition to exposing the reality of America's shameful and sinful chattel slavery—some were fugitive slaves—they rebutted the Confederate position that negroes were "unintellectual, timid, and dependent", and "not equal to the white man...the superior race," as it was put by Confederate Vice-president Alexander H. Stephens in his famous Cornerstone Speech.
+The British had stocks to last over a year and had been developing alternative sources.
+The United Kingdom took pride in leading the end of the transatlantic slave trade.
+By 1833, the Royal Navy patrolled Middle Passage waters to prevent slave ships from reaching the Western Hemisphere.
+It was in London that the first World Anti-Slavery Convention had been held in 1840.
+Black abolitionist speakers toured England, Scotland, and Ireland, exposing the reality of America's chattel slavery and rebutting the Confederate position that blacks were "unintellectual, timid, and dependent", and "not equal to the white man...the superior race."
 Frederick Douglass, Henry Highland Garnet, Sarah Parker Remond, her brother Charles Lenox Remond, James W. C. Pennington, Martin Delany, Samuel Ringgold Ward, and William G. Allen all spent years in Britain, where fugitive slaves were safe and, as Allen said, there was an "absence of prejudice against color.
 Here the colored man feels himself among friends, and not among enemies".
-One speaker alone, William Wells Brown, gave more than 1,000 lectures on the shame of American chattel slavery.
+Most British public opinion was against the practice, with Liverpool seen as the primary base of Southern support.